Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced

 \section{Abstract}

-Linear response of a self-gravitating object to an external static perturbation field is measured in terms of the Love numbers.
-Four-dimensional black holes in vacuum in General Relativity have zero Love numbers for spin-$s$ field perturbations.
-In this paper, we study the underlying structure of the vanishing of spin-$s$-field Love numbers of Schwarzschild and Kerr black holes in terms of spacetime conformal symmetry in a unified manner for the static fields.
+We study the underlying structure of the vanishing of the Love numbers of both Schwarzschild and Kerr black holes in terms of spacetime conformal symmetry in a unified manner for the static spin-$s$ fields.
 The perturbations can be reduced with the harmonic decomposition to a set of infinite static scalar fields in a two-dimensional anti-de Sitter spacetime~$({\rm AdS}_2)$.
-In the reduced system, each scalar field is associated with another, implying that all multipole modes of the perturbation can be regarded as symmetric partners, which can be understood from the property of the supersymmetry algebra.
+In the reduced system, each scalar field is paired with another, implying that all multipole modes of the perturbation can be regarded as symmetric partners, which can be understood from the property of the supersymmetry algebra.
 The generator of the supersymmetric structure is constructed from a closed conformal Killing vector field of ${\rm AdS}_2$.
-The associated conserved quantity allows one to show no static response without explicitly solving the perturbation equations.
+The associated conserved quantity allows one to show no static response, i.e., vanishing of the Love and dissipation numbers.
+We also discuss the vanishing Love numbers of the Kerr black hole with the nonzero dissipation numbers for the non-axisymmetric perturbations in terms of a radial constant found in a parallel manner as the axisymmetric field case even though the interpretation for the structure is controversial.
 The symmetric structure corresponds to the ``ladder'' symmetry in~Hui {\it et al.}~[JCAP \textbf{01}, no.01, 032 (2022)] although the geometrical origin is different.
-Our ladder operator includes the generators of hidden symmetries in previous works that discuss the connection between Love numbers and hidden symmetries from geometrical or algebraic perspectives.
+Our ladder operator includes the generators of hidden symmetries in previous works.